History of Nneka Ogwumike in Timeline

 On January 7, 2012, Nneka Ogwumike surpassed both the 2,000 point and the 1,000 rebound thresholds for her career with a 33-point, 16 rebound performance against Oregon State.

-On April 16, 2012, Nneka Ogwumike was drafted first overall by the Los Angeles Sparks in the 2012 WNBA draft.
+On April 16, 2012, Nneka Ogwumike was picked first overall by the Los Angeles Sparks in the 2012 WNBA draft.

-On September 20, 2012, in the regular season finale, Nneka Ogwumike matched her teammate Candace Parker for team highs in both points and rebounds, each with 22 and 11 respectively, in a 92–76 win over the Minnesota Lynx.
+On September 20, 2012, Nneka Ogwumike matched her teammate Candace Parker for team highs in both points and rebounds with each player earning 22 and 11, respectively, in a 92–76 win over the defending WNBA champion Minnesota Lynx.

 October 7, 2012: WNBA Rookie of the Year